 Factual Reporting: MIXED

 21st Century Wire is an alternative news website that rejects the consensus of science regarding climate change and also promotes the conspiracy that mainstream media is publishing fake news.
 This source has also received an unproven claim by Snopes, which 21st Century Wire considers a questionable source.
 The website Fort Liberty has placed 21st Century Wire on it’s Fake News/Hoax list.
-21st Century employs somewhat sensational headlines and does provide sourcing to attempt to support claims.
+21st Century employs somewhat sensational headlines and does provide sourcing to attempt to support claims, however, most are to themselves.
 The primary issue is that 21st Century publishes some questionable stories (see examples above) that are embedded among legitimate stories they publish.
 This can mislead the reader.
-(D. Van Zandt 7/20/2016)

 In the story “The Mainstream Media Contortionists And Their Fake News Circus”.
 They begin by discussing Agnes Gruta, a journalist writing for La Presse, questioning the bias of Eva Bartlett, a journalist writing for Russia Today.
 While they admit Ms. Bartlett’s ties to RT, instead of addressing the possible bias of Ms. Bartlett they launch into an attack on Ms. Gruta instead.
-After this they delve into a broad attack of the purported bias of several other media outlets.
+After this, they delve into a broad attack of the purported bias of several other media outlets.
 There is also an addendum to the story by Ms. Bartlett herself, which is unusual in itself as rebuttals are usually published separately.
 The rebuttal purports to defend both herself and RT from the question of bias.
-It falls short however, as Ms. Bartlett, in her own words, admits that her work is biased:
+It falls short, however, as Ms. Bartlett, in her own words, admits that her work is biased: